 For anyone who knows us, the idea of having a German Oktoberfest themed wedding is not surprising, at all.
 We love going to German Fest and have attended every year since we first met in person.
 We also attend the Oktoberfest in Union, IL at Checkers II every year.
 We love watching our Green Bay Packers.
-We love music and going to concerts is a favorite activity.
+We love music, and going to concerts is a favorite activity.
 Our favorite band is Toto and we have traveled the country to see them live.
 We’ve met the band many times.
 We love our fur & feathered babies and spend as much time as we can with them.

 I was raised in Taylor, Michigan.
 It’s down-river and near the Detroit Metro airport.
 I have always been an avid Red Wings fan.
 It certainly helped that Heidi loved hockey.

 I grew up in Des Plaines, Illinois, home of the first McDonalds franchise, and the largest railroad crossroads in America.
 It is also near O’Hare airport.
 I guess that’s why I have been in the freight industry since 1987.
 Thank goodness for freight as it led to me meeting Michelle.